Investment schemes (including conveyancing)

 The documentation in dubious schemes is often, but not always, obscure.
 It is frequently unfair to the consumer and any solicitor involved in drafting such documentation must pay close attention to the detail.
 The unfairness of the terms is often clear additional evidence that unfair advantage is being taken of the investor or buyer.

 Evasion of rule 3.3 of the SRA Accounts Rules

 Fraudsters want to tell investors that a law firm is involved in a transaction because that gives credibility to their scheme.

-We have warned about this several times and we brought in rule 14.5 to prevent law firms from providing both credibility and the facility simply to transfer investors’ money through client account.
+We have warned about this several times and we introduced rule 3.3 to prevent law firms from providing both credibility and the facility simply to transfer investors’ money through client account by in effect providing an improper banking facility.
 This facilitates the fraud and provides a first form of layering of the proceeds.
-We are concerned that processes of apparent legal work or advice (such as unnecessary conveyancing) are being manufactured and designed both to evade rule 14.5 and to generate fees for the law firm that the client should not have to incur.
+We are concerned that processes of apparent legal work or advice (such as unnecessary conveyancing) are being manufactured and designed both to evade rule 3.3 and to generate fees for the law firm that the client should not have to incur.

-We have seen schemes promoted as being secured by insurance bonds which have proved worthless.
+We have seen some schemes promoted as being secured by insurance bonds which have proved worthless.